Qiskit/qiskit-ibmq-provider/README.md

 referred as `v2`, whereas the legacy one and Qconsole as `v1`.

 This section includes instructions for updating your accounts and programs.
+Please note that:
+  * the IBM Q Experience `v1` credentials and the programs written for pre-0.3 versions will still be working during the `0.3.x` series.
+It is not mandatory to update your accounts and programs, but recommended in order to take advantage of the new features.
+  * updating your credentials to the IBM Q Experience `v2` implies that you will need to update your programs.
+The sections below contain instructions on how to perform the transition.

 ### Updating your IBM Q Experience credentials